Dadaism6/Dadaism6.github.io/_pages/about.md

 Hello!
 I'm Chenda Duan, `a second-year MS student in Computer Science at UCLA`, previous interning as a `Machine Learning Research Engineer` at Kuaishou Technology this summer.
 I recently graduated with a B.S. in Computer Science from UCLA, proudly with a perfect `4.0 GPA`.

 🔍 **Actively Seeking Opportunities**:
-- **PhD opportunities** focusing on Multi-modal Learning, RL, AI for X (medicine, bio), or general AIGC.
+- **PhD opportunities** focusing on Multi-modal Learning, RL, AI for Medicine/Bio, and general AIGC.
 - **Full-time roles** as a Machine Learning Engineer, Software Engineer, or Quant Researcher in the US.

 If you believe there's a potential fit, please [contact me](mailto:chenda@ucla.edu).
 I'm eager to explore new challenges and collaborations.